razerofficial/CChromaEditor/README.md

 <a name="PluginGetMaxColumn"></a>
 **PluginGetMaxColumn**

 Returns the `MAX COLUMN` given the `EChromaSDKDevice2DEnum` device as an integer upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface